subho406/portfolio/content/authors/admin/_index.md

 > **"** *The truly unique feature of our language is not its ability to transmit information about men and lions.
 Rather, it’s the ability to transmit information
 > about things that do not exist at all.
 As far as we know, only Sapiens can talk about entire kinds of entities that they have never seen, touched or smelled.* **"** --- Yuval Noah Harrari

-Hey there, I work in reinforcement learning and artificial intelligence.
+I work in reinforcement learning and artificial intelligence.
 I completed my MSc in Computing Science at the University of Alberta and was co-supervised by [Adam White](https://sites.ualberta.ca/~amw8/) and [Marlos Machado](http://mcmachado.info); affliated with [RLAI Lab](http://rlai.ualberta.ca) and [Alberta Machine Intelligence Institute (Amii)](https://www.amii.ca).

 My MSc research was centered around understanding how an agent in a complex environment **perceives** a stream of observations.
 In a real-world setting an agent's immediate observation is not very informative (non Markovian), and the true-state of the world is always mammoth compared to the agent.
 In my research, I'm exploring how an agent can build short and long-term memories from a stream of observations which can then be used to generate an agent's perception at a given time (an approximate Markov-state).
 The agent then uses its immediate perception for prediction or control.